 - Sitting upright on the floor, extend your legs to the sides into a wide “V.”

 - As you exhale, gently lean forward and walk your palms out in front of you, bringing your stomach and chest as close to the floor as possible.
 Be sure to maintain a straight back while doing this.

-- Hold this pose for 5 to 10 breaths.
+- Hold this pose for five to ten breaths.

 - Walk your palms back in toward you to gently come back up.